 Mendocino County PBA (MCPBA)

-Early in it's development, the MCPBA has a formal steering committee made up of local community members.
-We conducted our first small burn earlier this year.
-Check out the kzyx story we were just featured in!
+The MCPBA has over 100 members, a community forum, and a formal steering committee made up of local community members.
+We conducted our first burns in early 2020, check out the kzyx story we were featured in!
+We were also just featured in a Word of Mouth article.

-We are currently working on developing training and outreach events and hope to have some things planned for fall.
+We are always working on new prescribed burning opportunities and developing new training and outreach events for the community.

 Lake County PBA (LCPBA)